rancher/docs/content/k3s/latest/en/security/hardening_guide/_index.md

 CIS requires that all namespaces have a network policy applied that reasonably limits traffic into namespaces and pods.

-Here's an example of a compliant network policy.
+Here is an example of a compliant network policy.

 ```yaml
 kind: NetworkPolicy